XlogicX/BootSlide/README.md

 # Controls
 * Arrow Keys
+* 'x' is the int 0x20 exit (for BootOS)
 * Any other key should re-scramble puzzle

 # Object of the Game
 Get the numbers in order by using the arrow keys to move the 'tiles' around.
-Assemble the 'evil' version for an impossible challange
+There is a 1/16 chance you will be in 'evil' mode where the board is red instead of blue.
+Evil mode is an impossible challange ;)

 # Assemble and Play
 * nasm bootslide.asm -f bin -o bootslide